The Best Men’s Wedding Shoe Ideas for 2020

 The best part about having a blue or navy wedding suit is that just about any wedding shoe color will match it.
 Because of the versatility of the color blue, black shoes will often still look great.
 The most commonly worn shoe color with a navy suit is brown.

-Shoe Colors That Match: Black / Brown / Burgundy
+Matching Shoe Colors: Black / Brown / Burgundy

 What shoes should you wear with a light gray suit?

 A gray or light-gray suit is less traditional than a navy blue suit on your wedding day, but is also very easy to work with when it comes to shoe colors.
 Again, due to it’s neutral color, light-gray suits are great to pair with almost any shoe you like, but we recommend going with black wedding shoes for a classic and stylish look.